-No developments were approved that have the potential to affect a RIGS or LNR.
+No developments were approved that have the potential to affect a RIGS.

 As a consequence of the above, it is considered that Policy EnW3 is functioning effectively.

-Action: Development plan policies are being implemented effectively There is no cause for review.
+Action: Development plan policies are being implemented effectively.
+There is no cause for review.
+Indicator Target Trigger Point

-Indicator Target Outcome: Trigger Point
+Outcome:

 10.2 Local Number of applications approved that would cause harm to legally protected Habitats or Species.
 No permission granted for development contrary to Policies EnW2 or EnW3.
 1 or more planning permissions granted not in accordance with Policies EnW2 or EnW3.

 Perfo ormance Outcome:

-Ado otion Previous data AMR 2022 - 2023
+Ado otion Previous data AMR 2023 - 2024

 N/a No applications permitted contrary to Policies EnW2 or EnW3.
 No applications permitted contrary to Policies EnW2 or EnW3.

+Anal veie: